dreed47/HA-Alarmo/README.md

 * Procure security keypad(s) and pair with zigbee2mqtt [(Supported Keypads)](https://www.zigbee2mqtt.io/supported-devices/#s=keypad)
 * Create an automation using the Blueprint-Xfinity-keypad-sync [blueprint](scripts/Blueprint-Xfinity-keypad-sync.yaml)
 * Create an automation using the Blueprint-Tag-Event-Arm-Disarm-alarm [blueprint](scripts/Blueprint-Tag-Event-Arm-Disarm-alarm.yaml)
+* Create automations to react to triggered and disarmed alarm per your requirements